-The layout of Bern’s city center has remained essentially unchanged since it was built during the 12th to the 15th centuries.
+The layout of Bern’s city center has remained essentially unchanged since it was built between the 1100s and the 1400s.
 It has been designated by UNESCO as a Cultural World Heritage Site.

 As I left the train station, a Dixieland band was tearing it up on the sidewalk.
-It may or may not have had something to do with a wedding party, but the band and the bride boarded a city bus and pulled away, playing all the while.
+It may have had something to do with a wedding party, as the band and the bride boarded a city bus and pulled away, playing all the while.

 The Old Town is built on a peninsula surrounded by the River Aare.
-I sauntered to the end of the peninsula to visit the bear park (Bärengraben).
-Since the 16th century, Bern has exhibited bears in the city center.
+I sauntered to the end of the peninsula to visit the Bärengraben (bear park).
+Since the 1500s, Bern has exhibited bears in the city center.
 (Bern’s coat-of-arms includes a bear.)
 Currently three bears ramble around the park and draw crowds.
 When I visited, two of them sumo-wrestled playfully in the water.

-I took the TI office’s walking tour with guide Ursula.
-She showed us the 14th-century wall foundations under the train station.
-Then we worked our way down the peninsula, Ursula sharing information in both English and German.
+I took the TI’s walking tour with guide Ursula.
+She showed us wall foundations from the 1300s under the train station.
+Then Ursula worked her way down the peninsula, sharing information in both English and German.
 We visited:

 - Church of the Holy Spirit, dated to 1228